![]() deutsches Glossar |

 ATS

-Abbr. to AUTOMATIC TRAIN STOP
+Abbr. of AUTOMATIC TRAIN STOP

-AUTOMATIC BLOCK SIGNALING
+AUTOMATIC BLOCK SIGNALLING

 A form of operation in which fixed block signals are controlled by an automatic block